cockpit-project/cockpit-project.github.io/external/source/HACKING.md

 `http://localhost:8765/dist/base1/test-dbus.html`.
 Adjust the path for different tests and inspect the results there.

+You can also run individual tests by specifying the `TESTS` environment
+variable:

+    $ make check TESTS=dist/base1/test-chan.html

+There are also static code and syntax checks which you should run often:

+    $ tools/test-static-code

+It is highly recommended to set this up as a git pre-push hook, to avoid pushing PRs that will fail on trivial errors:

+    $ ln -s ../../tools/test-static-code .git/hooks/pre-push

 ## Running the integration test suite

 Refer to the [testing README](test/README.md) for details on running